ayanamir11/Sequence-ADT-using-Linked-Lists/README.md

 # CoinBank
-A Java project that rebuilds the Sequence data structure using a custom LinkedList and ListNode instead of arrays.
-The project demonstrates information hiding, modularity, and object-oriented design by separating behavior from implementation.
-Includes JUnit tests for all core list operations such as insertion, deletion, and traversal.
+This project re-implements the Sequence data structure using a custom LinkedList and ListNode in Java.
+It focuses on information hiding, modularity, and clean object-oriented design.

+Features

+- Custom implementation of a singly linked list (no Java built-ins)

+- Full Sequence rewrite to use the new linked list structure

+- Comprehensive JUnit tests for all core operations (insert, delete, traverse)

+- Follows strong coding style, documentation, and abstraction principles